Pia007/TwoSum/README.md

 ### What I learned

 Understanding the "two sum" function was a challenge, initially.
 I gained a better understanding of objects and arrays.
-Implementing a dashboard that would give the user input was challenging.
+Implementing a dashboard that would give the user feedback was challenging.

 ## Author